Zadkiel

 Zadkiel (צִדְקִיאֵל Ṣīḏqīʾēl, 'God is my Righteousness'), also known as Hasdiel, is an archangel in Jewish and Christian angelology.

 Abraham sacrifice

-As an angel of mercy, some texts claim that Zadkiel is the unnamed biblical Angel of the Lord who holds back Abraham to prevent the patriarch from sacrificing his son, and because of this is usually shown holding a dagger.
+As an angel of mercy, some texts claim that Zadkiel is the unnamed biblical Angel of the Lord who holds back Abraham to prevent the patriarch from sacrificing his son, Isaac.
+Because of this, he is usually shown holding a dagger.
 Other texts cite Michael or Tadhiel or some other angel as the angel intended, while others interpret the Angel of the Lord as a theophany.

 Associated symbolism

-In Jewish mysticism and Western ritual magic, Zadkiel is associated with the planet Jupiter.
-The angel's position in the Sephirot is fourth, which corresponds to Chesed (Kindness).
+In Jewish mysticism and Christian Kabbalah, Zadkiel is associated with the classical planet Jupiter.
+The angel's position in the sephirot is fourth, which corresponds to Chesed "Kindness".